gogins/csound-webserver-opcodes/README.md

 constant contained within the `{{` and `}}` delimiters.

-*S_base_uri* - A Uniform Resource Identifier specify the base from which relative URI addressed are found.
+*S_base_uri* - A Uniform Resource Identifier specify the base from which relative URI addresses are found.
 This will normally be the filesystem directory that contains the Csound piece.
 Additional Web pages, JavaScript files, images, and so on can be loaded from the base URI.